TheDuriel/Godot-2DLights-Benchmark/README.md

 # Godot-2DLights-Benchmark

-This is a bencharmking project for Godot 3.1s 2D Lighting implementation.
+This is a benchmark project for Godot 3.1s 2D Lighting implementation.

 Hotkeys are on the left, you can change textures by editing the constants at the top.